dattalab/keypoint-moseq/docs/source/install.rst

 .. note::

-   For installation on Windows 11, you must use XXX.
+   For installation on Windows 11, you must use Windows Subsystem for Linux.